 Cats are an important part of our lives as companion animals and are very much part of families and the Tasmanian community.

-Cat Management Act 2009 in its current form lacks effectiveness in a number of key areas, including the key objective of encouraging responsible cat ownership.
+Cat Management Act 2009 in its current form, lacks effectiveness in a number of key areas, including the key objective of encouraging responsible cat ownership.

-The amendments will make the Act clearer to interpret, easier to administer and implement, provide significant benefits to the public and will provide for consistent regulation of cat management that meets the expectations of the Tasmanian community.
+The amendments will make the Act clearer to interpret, easier to administer and implement, provide significant benefits to the public and provide for consistent regulation of cat management that meets the expectations of the Tasmanian community.

 Q2.
 What legislative amendments are proposed?